garrandall/popular-music-data/tracks/down-boys-warrant.md

 One million miles an hour headed out to where the down boys go

 Whoa, can we rewind to where we've been
-Ooo i wish you'd take a look and see the shape I'm in
+Ooo I wish you'd take a look and see the shape I'm in

 Where the down boys go?
 Where the down boys go?